Hyperhidrosis Prevalence is More Common than Scientists Thought

 Researchers conducted an online survey with over 8,000 participants who answered queries on excessive sweating and the impact that it had on their quality of life.
 Some of the notable findings include:

 - An estimated 15.3 million or 4.8 percent of Americans suffer from severe hyperhidrosis.
-Compared to the previous 2004 study that was at 2.8 percent, the numbers seem to have almost doubled.
+Compared to the previous 2004 study that was at 2.8, the numbers seem to have almost doubled.

 - A further 75 percent of those with hyperhidrosis responded that it had a detrimental effect on their quality of life.
 Most of them stated that their mental, emotional and social well-being is affected by the condition.